What is by-name data?

 By-name data is a comprehensive database of every person in a community experiencing homelessness, updated in real time.
 Using information collected and shared with their consent, each person on the list has a file that includes their name, homeless history, health, and housing needs.
 This data is updated monthly, at minimum.

 Quality by-name data enables teams to account for every person experiencing homelessness in real time.
-Achieving it is a necessary and catalytic step toward solving homelessness.
+Achieving it is a necessary and catalytic step toward making homelessness rare, brief, and nonrecurring.

 Note: A Built for Zero community only achieves the milestone of reaching quality by-name data when the Built for Zero Data Team validates that the community has officially reached this data standard.
 Please reach out to your coach or email bfzdatasupport@community.solutions if you have more questions about this process.

-Why is by-name data critical for ending homelessness?
+Why is by-name data critical for reducing homelessness?

-• By-name data helps improve outcomes for individuals.
-By maintaining a by-name list, communities have current and detailed information on every unhoused person in a population.
-With this detailed information, they are able to better match housing solutions with the needs of the individuals.
-By-name lists often form the basis for case conferencing meetings, where all the providers within a community meet to coordinate and drive forward with housing solutions for people.
+- By-name data helps improve outcomes for individuals.
+By maintaining a by-name list, communities have current and detailed information on every person experiencing homelessness in a given population.
+With that information, they can better match housing solutions to individual needs.
+By-name lists often form the basis for case conferencing meetings, where providers across a community come together to coordinate and drive forward housing solutions for specific people.

-• By-name data enables communities to understand if they are reducing overall homelessness and target systems changes to make progress.
-Communities are able to track the changing size, composition, and dynamics of their homeless population.
-This information enables them to prioritize resources, test changes to their system, and understand whether their efforts are helping to drive those numbers down toward zero.
+- By-name data enables communities to understand whether they are making progress and where to target systems changes.
+Communities can track the changing size, composition, and dynamics of their population experiencing homelessness.
+This information helps them prioritize resources, test changes to their system, and understand whether their efforts are driving numbers down toward sustained reductions.

 What six data points can communities track through their by-name data?

 Inflow.
-When a person loses housing and enters into homelessness, they’re part of what we call inflow.
+When a person loses housing and enters homelessness, they are part of what is called inflow.
 Inflow data captures people who are:

 Actively homeless.
 People who are currently experiencing homelessness are categorized as being actively homeless.